Exam Registration & Administration

 4. When is the next exam administration?

-The CISA, CRISC, CISM and CGEIT exams will be offered during three testing windows in 2018.
-These testing windows include:
+The CISA, CRISC, CISM and CGEIT exams will be offered during the following windows in 2019:

 - 1 October 2018 – 24 January 2019